The Vital Role of ECPR in Cardiac Arrest Management

 Initially considered only for “salvage” cases who failed standard resuscitation, ECPR is now being used more routinely in selected cardiac arrest patients.
 Recent studies and guidelines have expanded the accepted indications for its use based on growing evidence of improved survival rates compared to conventional CPR alone:

-- In-hospital cardiac arrests: Several studies have found ECPR may double or triple survival rates to discharge compared to standard CPR for in-hospital cardiac arrests, even among those with a non-shockable initial rhythm.
+• In-hospital cardiac arrests: Several studies have found that ECPR may double or even triple survival rates to discharge compared to standard CPR for in-hospital cardiac arrests.
+This improvement holds true even among patients with a non-shockable initial rhythm.
+ECPR is emerging as a promising tool in managing cardiac arrest.

 As more data emerges supporting its use in carefully selected populations, ECPR is playing a larger role earlier in refractory cardiac arrest resuscitation protocols rather than only as a last resort salvage therapy.
 However, patient selection remains important for achieving optimal outcomes.